dtbailey101/PredictionHumanActivity_R/readme.md

 Introduction
 ------------
  Anguita et al. has attempted to classify physical activity such as walking, sitting, going up and down stairs, etc.  from smartphone data, using novel machine-learning techniques.
-For a provided portion of [Anguita et al.’s] [1] smartphone data set, we use a [classification-tree] [2] approach to build a model to predict the type of physical activity associated with smartphone measurements.
+For a provided portion of Anguita et al.’s (Ref 1) smartphone data set, we use a [classification-tree] [2] approach to build a model to predict the type of physical activity associated with smartphone measurements.
 The final model uses a [random forest] [3] with rudimentary feature extraction, in which correlation coefficients are used to filter unnecessary variables.

 Data Collection
 ---------------